 The town of Goldbrook looked much like any other that I’d seen since coming to this realm.
 There were wooden huts surrounding a much larger wooden hut, and then many booths and stalls built along the road that passed through, so that travelers and merchants could trade with anyone passing through.

 Christine, decked out in her full paladin armor, got a few stares, but for the most part, the villagers didn’t seem to give us a second glance.
 There was no sign of any kind of wolf monster, and it was hard to believe that one could be lurking here without drawing a lot of attention.
 Still, we spread out, casually visiting a few stalls and glancing inside any huts that had openings or unlocked doors.

 I made it all the way to the last stall, an unoccupied area where food stuffs was likely stored, and I was about to skip over it when I heard the sound of muffled weeping.
 I stepped into the room and looked around, and then I noticed a burlap sheet that was draped over a large object.
-Curious, I flipped the sheet off to find a large iron cage, one that was occupied by a man wearing Alliance armor.
+Curious, I flipped the sheet off to find a large iron cage, one that was occupied by a man wearing Stonehaven armor.

 He looked up at me with wide eyes and I held a finger to my mouth to warn him.

-“Who are you?” he asked, still terrified.
+“Who are you?” he said in a whisper, still terrified.

 “I’m a friend.
 Let me guess, your wife went missing and you came looking for her?”